Medal of Liberty

 The Medal of Liberty was awarded in 1986 by President Ronald Reagan as part of the festivities commemorating the 100th anniversary of the Statue of Liberty (Liberty Enlightening the World).
 The awarding of this medal took place only once, as it was linked to a specific event.
-No other Medals of Liberty have been awarded since Liberty Weekend 1986, although it is possible more may be awarded on future occasions.
+No other Medals of Liberty have been awarded since Liberty Weekend 1986, although it is possible more may be awarded in the future.

 History

-The medal was awarded in 1986 by President Reagan to twelve outstanding individuals chosen as representative of the most distinguished naturalized citizens of the United States of America.
+The medal was awarded in 1986 by President Reagan to twelve outstanding people chosen as representative of the most distinguished naturalized citizens of the United States of America.
 David L. Wolper, producer of ABC's television's 1986 Independence Day Weekend media event, came up with the idea to have the President present awards to a select group of naturalized citizens as an essential part of the ceremonial festivities commemorating the 100th anniversary of the dedication of the Statue of Liberty in New York Harbor.